alexmiller63/SNAP/kennedy-letter.md

 **Reason for inclusion:**

-State legislative representation for the San Bernardino area.
+State legislative representative for the San Bernardino area.

-**Status:** VERIFIED AS RELEVANT — complete district-office and electronic contact information being finalized.
+Assemblymember Ramos also serves on the California Assembly Select Committee on CalFresh Enrollment and Nutrition, giving him a specific policy connection to the subject of this correspondence beyond constituent representation.

+**San Bernardino District Office:**

+290 N. D Street

+Suite 805

+San Bernardino, CA 92401

+**Telephone:**

+909-889-7145

+**Electronic route:**

+Official California Assembly electronic contact form.

 ---